-Civil Code 3342 is the Calfornia dog bite statute.
-It outlines when dog owners are responsible for injuries caused by their dog.
+Civil Code 3342 is the California dog bite statute.
+This section outlines when owners are responsible for injuries caused by their dogs.
 Unlike other states, California holds dog owners strictly liable for dog bites.
-This means they can have to compensate victims even if their dog showed no prior signs of aggression.
+This means they generally must compensate victims even if their dog showed no prior signs of aggression.

 There are exceptions to a dog owner’s liability, though.
 Some of them are found in Civil Code 3342, itself.
 Some of these defenses are when:

 - The victim was trespassing on private property,

 - The dog is a law enforcement animal,